 (4) Special directions and precautions for preparation, administration, and use by the patient;

 (5) Common adverse effects or interactions and therapeutic contraindications that may occur, including possible methods to avoid them, and the action required if they occur;

 (7) Proper storage and disposal;

 (8) Prescription refill information;

 (9) Action to be taken in the event of a missed dose; and

 (10) The pharmacist's comments relevant to the individual's drug therapy, including other necessary information unique to the specific patient or drug.

-(C) Other forms of drug therapy information may be used when appropriate to supplement the counseling by the pharmacist.
+(C) Other forms of information may be used when appropriate to supplement the counseling by the pharmacist or intern.
 Examples of forms that may be used include, but are not limited to, drug product information leaflets, pictogram labels, and video programs.